1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 2. Low-fat Greek yogurt (plain)

-5. Hard-boiled eggs (yolk only if you tolerate it)
+5. Hard-boiled eggs (yolk only, provided you can tolerate it)

 6. Saltine crackers or plain white toast

-7. Smooth nut butter (almond or peanut) on plain rice cakes
+7. Spreadable nut butter (almond or peanut) on plain rice cakes

 9. Mashed ripe banana or papaya

-When you feel a bit better, you can expand your snack list.
-Try these gut-friendly snacks for Crohn’s and ulcerative colitis:
+As you feel a little bit better, you can add more snacks to your list.
+These gut-friendly foods may help with Crohn's and ulcerative colitis:

-Below is a quick guide to compare snacks based on ease of digestion, nutrient profile, and portability.
+The following table provides a fast guide to comparing snacks in ease of digestion, nutrient content and portability.

 Snack Type Ease of Digestion Key Nutrients Portability